 On the receiving end of this beautiful instrument, our congregation is thrilled to house this piece of history.
 Through the generosity of an anonymous donor and St. John's Cathedral, Holy Comforter was able to purchase the organ and give it a permanent home in Colorado.
 The city of Broomfield will also benefit greatly from this beautiful instrument.

-To contact our Organist, John Murgel, please email email@example.com
+To contact our Organist, Ben Ehrlich, please email email@example.com